shaisachs/origin-of-sadness/origin-of-sadness.md

 "Well, there was a great and powerful sorceress, who lived in the middle of a vast forest.
 Stephie decided that she should visit the sorceress, to see whether the sorceress had a potion which could help her memory."

-"That must have been very brave of Stephie."
+"Don't you think that would have been dangerous?
+Did Stephie bring her parents with her?"

-"Well, she had her song for walking through the woods, and she had her backpack, and a map.
+"Perhaps a little dangerous.
+But it was Stephie's song, and only Stephie's song.
+So she must have made the journey by herself.
+Besides, she had her song for walking through the woods, and she had her backpack, and a map.
 She made plenty of peanut butter sandwiches, and packed a bottle of water.
 And as she hiked through the forest, Stephie sang and sang, which made the journey go quickly."

-"What a good idea.
-She sounds like quite a clever little girl."
+Henry dabbed at his forehead with the back of his hat.
+"Still, it sounds like it might have been awfully scary for Stephie."

 Sophie shrugged.
 She had just about finished putting the last few leaves into the paper bag, and at the bottom of the pile she had found an acorn, a perfectly formed little nut, and had decided to try to prise off the cap with her fingernail.